-You can also do some limited work whilst claiming the sickness benefit Employment and Support Allowance (ESA) called 'permitted work'.
-You can also work whilst claiming Universal Credit.
-Visit www.citizensadvice.org.uk/benefits/sick-or-disabled-people-and-carers/benefits-for-people-whoare-sick-or-disabled
+You can also do some limited work whilst claiming the sickness benefit Employment and Support Allowance (ESA).
+This is called 'permitted work'.
+But note that Universal Credit is replacing Income related ESA.
+Visit www.disabilityrightsuk.org/how-we-can-help/benefits- information/factsheets/work-related-factsheets